Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

 The software part of the PLC consists of the operating system with programming languages and user programs.
 The operating system essentially controls the hardware optimally.
 The programming language includes instructions to scan the inputs and energize the outputs.
 It also includes timing and counting instructions.
 A PC loaded with the operating software can be used to write user programs that can be downloaded to the PLC.

-Ladder Programming: The ladder programming language is the most popular language and can be used to program the PLC.
-The ladder programming language consists of instructions in the graphical form and can be arranged in the form of a ladder, similar to an electrical control circuit.
-The left line of the ladder represents the power line and the right line of the ladder represents 0V.
+Ladder Programming: The ladder programming language is the most popular and can be used to program the PLC.
+The ladder programming language consists of instructions in a graphical form and can be arranged in the form of a ladder, similar to an electrical control circuit.
+The left line of the ladder represents the power line, and the right line represents 0 V.

 PLC5